-Toowoomba and surrounds offers a wide range of renewable and sustainable projects, groups and events in the local area.
-We’ve compiled a list of some of the companies, groups and people making an impact and working to create a sustainable future in the Darling Downs.
+Toowoomba and the surrounding regions offer a wide range of renewable and sustainable projects, groups and events in the local area.
+We’ve compiled a list of some of the companies, groups and people making an impact, and working to create a sustainable future in the Darling Downs.

 Darling Downs Renewable Projects